idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ![plot of chunk bwplot_line_day_ms](figure/bwplot_line_day_ms.png)

-## Mixed model analysis of pathlengths measures in the DGRP lines from the Sokolowski lab.
+### Mixed model analysis of pathlengths measured (DGRP lines) in the Sokolowski lab.
-Fitting the same model as described above (without temperature as that was not measured).
+Fitting the same model as described above for Turner et. al. (without temperature as that was not measured).

 ```r